 - Sore throat: It reduces the size of swollen tonsils and helps healing.
 (Gargles with the previous preparations)

 - Pharyngitis: (Gargles with the previous preparations)

-No cases cases of poisoning or toxicity in the use of this plant have been found.
-However, its use should not last more than two months because, beyond this period, its power to boost the immune system decreases.
-It is best to take a rest for a week before continuing with the same treatment.
+- No cases of toxicity or intoxication have been detected in the use of this plant.
+However, its use should not last more than two months since, after this period, its power to increase the body’s defenses decreases.

 - It is not recommended to take echinacea together with drinks with caffeine, such as tea or coffee, because echinacea makes it difficult to eliminate caffeine and can increase its exciting effect.